Matroids, Delta-matroids and Embedded Graphs: Ribbon graphs

 \subsubsection{Standard parameters}

+A ribbon graph is a graph with additional structure and so standard graph terminology carries over to ribbon graphs.
 If $G$ is a ribbon graph, then $v(G)$ and $e(G)$ denote $|V(G)|$ and $|E(G)|$, respectively.
 Furthermore, $k(G)$ denotes the number of connected components in $G$, and $f(G)$ is the number of boundary components of the surface defining the ribbon graph.
 For example, the ribbon graph $G$ of Figure~\ref{f.descb} has $f(G)=2$.
 Note that, if $G$ is realised as a cellularly embedded graph, then $f(G)$ is the number of its faces.
 The \emph{rank} of $G$, denoted by $r(G)$, is defined to be $v(G)-k(G)$, and the \emph{nullity} of $G$, denoted by $n(G)$, is defined to be $e(G)-r(G)$.

 A ribbon graph $G$ is \emph{orientable} if it is orientable when regarded as a surface.
 We define a ribbon graph parameter $t$ by setting $t(G)=1$ if $G$ is non-orientable, and $t(G)=0$ otherwise.